brandonschabell/videotoframes/README.md

 ```

 ## Example Usage:
-VideoToFrames can be run from any command prompt.
+VideoToFrames can be run from any command prompt or imported into a Python
+project.

 Assuming there is a video at `./videos/example.mp4` and you want to create
 frames in `./frames`: